BartlomiejK2/pi3hat_hardware_interface/README.md

 ### Adding your controller
 1. Check `include/controllers/wrappers/MoteusWrapper.hpp` and `src/controllers/wrappers/MoteusWrapper.cpp`.
 2. Add third-party library to `include/3rd_libs/`.
-3. Add third-party party library to `CMakelist.txt` as `add_library` (like `pi3hat` and `Moteus`).
+3. Add third-party party library to `CMakelist.txt` as `add_library` (like `pi3hat` and `moteus`).
-4. Create `"Type"Wrapper.hpp` file for your controller wrapper in `include/controllers/wrappers/`.
+4. Create `"Type"Wrapper.hpp` file for your controller wrapper in `include/controllers/wrappers`.
+5. Add include path to `"Type"Wrapper.hpp` file in `include/controllers/Controllers.hpp`.
-5. Create `"Type"Wrapper.cpp` file with implementation in `src/controllers/wrappers/`.
+6. Create `"Type"Wrapper.cpp` file with implementation in `src/controllers/wrappers`.
-6. Export your controller as `pluginlib` class.
-7. Add your controller plugin to `controller_wrappers.xml`
+7. Add your `"Type"Wrapper.cpp` file to library `controllers` in `CMakelist.txt`.
+8. Go to `src/controllers/ControllerBridge.cpp`.
+9. Add `else if` with your controller type as `std::string` with construction of your wrapper inside.
-8. Add comments to your code (check other source and header files).
+10. Add comments to your code (check other source and header files).
-9. Add wrapper tests for wrapper in `test/controllers/"type/"` (check tests for `Moteus`).
+11. Add wrapper tests for wrapper in `test/controllers/"type"` (check tests for `moteus`).
-10. Add tests for pi3hat with your wrapper in `test/urdf` and `test/bringup/launch` (check tests for `Moteus`).
+12. Add tests for pi3hat with your wrapper in `test/urdf` and `test/bringup/launch` (check tests for `moteus`).
-11. Run all tests.
+14. Run all tests.
-12. Create pull request with your code.
+15. Create pull request with your code.
 Write description of your changes.

-#### :warning: IMPORTANT: In `controller_type` parameter write "Type" (like in "Type"Wrapper)

 ### Other changes
 1. Change code.